syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/otp-input/EJ2_ASP.NETCORE/getting-started.md

 documentation: ug
 ---

-# Getting Started with ASP.NET Core OTP Input Control
+# Getting Started with ASP.NET Core OTP Input control

 This section briefly explains about how to include `ASP.NET Core OTP Input` control in your ASP.NET Core application using Visual Studio.